zangmodawa74-cmyk/Hello-Dawa/srs-template.md

 ## 1. Introduction
 1.1 · Purpose

-It is intended for:
+It is intended for:Developers (implementation)

-Developers (implementation)
 Testers (validation & QA)
 System architects (design decisions)
 Project managers (planning & tracking)
 Stakeholders / customers (business alignment)

 1.2 · Scope of the Product

-Product name:
-Office Supplies Request System
+Product name: Office Supplies Request System

 What the product will do:
 The system provides a centralized platform for employees to request office supplies and for administrators to review, approve, or reject those requests.
 It includes inventory tracking, request status monitoring, analytics reporting, and a feedback/suggestion module.
 The system ensures transparency, efficiency, and automation in office supply management.
 What the product will NOT do: